Agade09/Agade-s-Smolov/README.md

 We can fix this by, for example, lifting 70/75/80/85 percent of (1RM + 12kg) instead of lifting (70/75/80/85% 1RM) +10kg.

 TLDR: I believe the author of smolov intended for intensity to be constant across the week but it is slightly not in weeks 2/3.
-As compared to the smolov base cycle, Agade's smolov has a slightly lighter early weeks 2/3.
+As compared to the smolov base cycle, Agade's smolov has a slightly lighter early week for weeks 2/3.

 ### Weight addition